BLOG

 When you prepare to turn, think of what it’s like to ride a bike.
 If you push the left lever forward and pull the right lever back, you will turn right.
 In order to turn left, you’ll push the right lever forward and pull the left lever back.
 Be warned: zero-turn steering is extremely sensitive.
 And yes, you can literally turn on a dime with this thing!

 Pro tip: When you make that 180-degree turn without ever even moving forward or back, you can make a pretty nasty tear or hole in your lawn.
-As the mower pivots around, the stationery wheels on the inside of the turn cause this to happen.
+As the riding mower pivots around, the stationery wheels on the inside of the turn cause this to happen.
 A three-point turn is the answer!

-When you need to slow down or stop altogether, pull those two levers back toward your lap to the neutral position.
+When you need to slow down or stop altogether, pull those two steering levers back toward your lap to the neutral position.
 If you need to go in reverse, pull past the neutral position towards your body.

 How To Use a Zero-turn Mower On a Hill